ozo-vehe/vue-celo-whitelist/README.md

   // DATA/VARIABLES
-  const isConnected = ref(false); // variable for holding the state of a wallet, if its connected or not const loading = ref(false); // variable to show or hide spinner animation const isWhitelisted = ref(false); // checks if an address has already been whitelisted or not
+  const isConnected = ref(false); // variable for holding the state of a wallet, if its connected or not const walletLoading = ref(false); // variable to show or hide spinner animation for connwct wallet button const accessLoading = ref(false); // variable to show or hide spinner animation for get access button const isWhitelisted = ref(false); // checks if an address has already been whitelisted or not

 </script>